alexdiwa/fun-pass-gen/README.md

 #### Instructions for Use ####

 1. Clone the GitHub repo to your local computer.
-2. Open the terminal (CLI) and navigate to the directory fun-pass-gen. Run 'ruby index.rb' to start the app.
+2. Open the terminal (CLI) and navigate to the directory fun-pass-gen/src.
+Run 'ruby index.rb' to start the app.
 3. Pick a path (1 or 2) and follow the question prompts in the terminal.
 4. A password will then be generated after the user successfully answers all the questions, along with a narrative to assist in memory recall.